 This information is provided to town and county officials on an annual basis.
 Marketing plans are submitted for review, and results are reported annually.
 Details as to how accommodations tax dollars are spent is shared each year with our elected officials thus, further demonstrating our long-term track record of accountability.

 Adhering to sound business principles, the chamber utilizes a variety of revenue sources to finance destination promotion, program development, operating costs, and value-added member benefits.

 Because private sector partnerships are an integral funding source, advertising dollars generated through the website and other sources play a significant role.
 Nearly 40 percent of budget is generated by special events, such as Taste of the Season, and marketing opportunities provided to businesses.
 Visitor-paid accommodation taxes are responsible for 33 percent.
 State funding contributes 14 percent and 13 percent is generated through membership investment.

-A continued strengthening of our tourism-based economy showed positive gains in the combined hotel and home and villa segment.
-While overall occupancy showed a modest 1 percent gain, average room rate was up 7.2 percent and the strong benchmark of Revenue Per Available Room (RevPAR) up a healthy 9 percent.
+- A continued strengthening of our tourism-based economy showed positive gains in the combined hotel and home and villa segment.
+While overall occupancy showed a healthy 3.4% percent gain, and the strong benchmark of Revenue Per Available Room (RevPAR) up a 3.0% percent.
 Recognizing that tourism is the engine of overall economic growth impacting many businesses in the Lowcountry, the chamber will continue to make the health of our tourism industry a top priority.

-The chamber’s website www.hiltonheadisland.org saw over one million visitors in 2011.
+- The chamber’s website www.hiltonheadisland.org saw over 1.7 million visitors in 2013.
 The website continues to drive revenue to the business community.
-In July alone, the website garnered over 113,501 referrals for business in the Lowcountry.
+In 2013, the website garnered over 600,000 referrals for business in the Lowcountry.
 Many of our members tell us the website is invaluable for driving traffic and revenue to their business.